barichd/brailleorch/borframework.md

 Ah, we come to the most detailed chapter, wholely dedicated to the most sophisticated part--Options dialog!
 This is a multipage dialog, with several category pages dealing with almost all problems with braille music transcription.
 Settings in this dialog will apply globally to any imported Musicxml files.

-### 4.1 General Page {#4.1}
+### 4.1 General Page {#da}

 Default language (combo box)
 Current English only.
 More languages will be added later.
 You can even create your own language file.

 Show transcription dialog after importing (checkbox, default checked)
-Whether show [Transcription dialog](#2.1) before processing Musicxml file.
+Whether show [Transcription dialog](#ba) before processing Musicxml file.
 If not, the transcription will be done according to previously defined settings.

 Open debugging dialog when fatal error occurs (radio button)
 Yes
 No
 Ask me first (default)
-When serious xml errors are found, the software will automatically open the [Debugging mode](#3.3) if Yes.
+When serious xml errors are found, the software will automatically open the [Debugging mode](#cc) if Yes.
 You can use find error function to navigate in all 3 windows.
-In most case, braille window will be empty, so please choose Transcribe in [Transcription menu](#1.5) after correction.
+In most case, braille window will be empty, so please choose Transcribe in [Transcription menu](#ae) after correction.

 Workspace color (combo box)
 White screen black braille (default)